 - A scantily-clad model with a parasol strolling nonchalantly through the crowds

 - The famous (American!)
 Sally Rand at an outdoor cafe doing her famous ostrich feather fan dance (notice how, at the start of her show, a spectator is lamenting his empty wine glass) … with her ever-popular nude finish.
 She was apparently arrested at the Fair four times in one day because of public nudity.
-Her performances at the Century of Progress became her most well-known appearance.
+Her performances at the Century of Progress became her best known.

 La vie nue~!